Did the Apple Watch Series 4 live up to its fitness claims?

 And while the battery boost is mostly for activity tracking, it may be worth the upgrade for athletes.

-But if you're not planning on signing up for any marathons or 6-hour hikes, a lot of the fitness upgrades are still available on older models.
+But if you're not planning on signing up for any marathons or 6-hour hikes, many of the fitness upgrades are still available on older models.

 WatchOS 5 makes the Apple Watch a better workout buddy